Austinbolinger/ECE382_Lab1/README.md

 Last is A functionality.
 This was hard and took a lot of time to analyze how to go about this.
 I settled on attempting the O(logn) time.
 After many hours of working on the code logic I needed to shift and add to create code with the shortest run time, I found out that how I thought code for multiplication and shifting worked was wrong.
 I determined that the code was not worth the time to recode.
 I did not look it up online because I am lame.
 So my multiplication function does not work properly.

 #Results
 I showed my results for the required and B functionality to Dr. York.
 Both work fine and do not seem to error in any way.
+Multiplication does not work correctly.

 #Documentation
 Worked in class and got help occasionally  from Dr. York, he checked my logic behind my ideas